julianchurchill/text-adventure/README.md

     - RecordableActionFactory can create TalkToActions
     - RecordableActionFactory can create SayActions
     - Item
-      - Item has a getTalkable() method (could return itself or a seperate implementation of the interface)
+      - Item has a getTalkPhraseSource() method (could return itself or a seperate implementation of the interface)
       - Item.canTalkTo()
-    - Talkable
+    - TalkPhraseSource
       - phraseById()
       - responseToPhraseById()
       - followOnPhrasesForPhraseById()
       - executeActionsForPhraseById()
-    - Deserialise talk related specs from model content into Item.setTalkable()
+    - Deserialise talk related specs from model content into Item.setTalkPhraseSource()
     - Serialise TalkToAction and SayAction for ActionHistory

     - [TEST] If an item has talk responses then include a 'Talk' action in Location::actions()